berylliumsec/nebula/README.md

 ## Examples of natural language queries

-**Although the models are trained to be able to construct commands from natural languages, there are some nuances to get the right results**:
-**General rules**

-- Use numbers instead of the word equivalent, for example use `10` instead of ten.
-- Use all caps for abbreviations, for example use `SMB` instead of smb.
-- Keep your commands as short as possible.

 **NMAP**:

 **Note that for nmap commands, -oX and -oN are automatically appended.
 The plain text version is for you to be able to easily read while the xml version is for processing, please do not remove them**

-- Always end the command with the IP addresses and always refer to IP addresses as hosts regardless of whether its a subnet or not.
-For example:

-`do a top 10 scan on host 192.168.1.1`

-- If you want to do a vulnerability scan using a script, be sure to mention the "script" keyword as there are many ways NMAP can detect vulnerabilities that do not involve the scripting engine.
-For example:

-`discover vulnerabilities using a script on host 192.168.1.1`

-- Always place ports before the host, so if you want to discover vulnerabilities on port 80 on host 192.168.1.1 do:

-`discover vulnerabilities on port 80 on host 192.168.1.1`

-More examples:
+Examples:

-- do OS detection on list of hosts in file.txt
+- how can i perform OS detection on a list of hosts in file targets.txt
-- discover vulnerabilities on port 80 on host 192.168.1.1
+- how can i discover vulnerabilities on port 80 on 192.168.1.1
-- do a ping scan on random targets in host 192.168.1.0/24 and exclude host 192.168.1.9
+- how can i perform ping scan on random targets in 192.168.1.0/24 and exclude 192.168.1.9 from the scan
-- do service detection on host 192.168.1.1
+- how can i perform service detection on host 192.168.1.1

 **CRACKMAPEXEC**: